Clingonboy/mydotfile/README.md

-# mydotfile
+# Mydotfile
-A backup of my dot file
+A backup of my dot file, this repo is for personal backup.
+I take a lot of insperation from [A gruff mentor](https://github.com/rwxrob).